Idokr1/Chatbot/README.md

 # Chatbot Web Scraper
-This application serves as a web scraping tool designed to extract product data and the weather from websites that align with a user's specified keyword search.
+This application serves as a web scraping tool designed to extract product data, data about hotels, and the weather from websites that align with a user's specified keyword search.

 Enables communication between a bot and a user using Dialogflow and Webhooks.